 Freeview refers to the name of the United Kingdom’s digital terrestrial television service.
 The service delivers content to viewers through an aerial.
 The service is available on televisions, personal video recorders (PVRs), and set-top boxes.

 Freeview services provide the United Kingdom’s most popular radio and Television channels for free without any monthly bills.
-You only pay once for the Freeview box (HD or non HD) or for a TV that has built-in Freeview.
+You only pay once for the Freeview box (HD or SD) or for a TV that has built-in Freeview.

 Freeview service happens to be a great choice if you are on a tight budget and you do not want to be tied into a subscription package.
 However, the service does not have the choice of pat-TV services from Virgin and Sky Media, or even the subscription-free satellite television alternative, popularly referred to as Freesat.